What's the recovery like for Breast Lift?

 - Sleeping on your side or stomach for 4–6 weeks

-- Vigorous exercise or any activity that raises heart rate significantly for 6 weeks
+- Vigorous exercise for 6 weeks

 - Sun exposure on scars for at least 1 year